Akash-152000/Sorting-Algorithm-Visualizer/README.md

 ```
 ## Running

-For now the code contains only four sorting algorithms
+For now the code contains only five sorting algorithms

 * Bubble Sort
 * Selection Sort
 * Merge Sort
 * Heap Sort
+* Quick Sort

 **Other algorithms would be added soon,contributions are most welcome**